-- 1. What do we mean by stigma?

-- 2. Is stigma the same as discrimination?

-- 3. How did stigma and discrimination against people with HIV develop?

-- 4. What are the possible consequences of stigma related to HIV? - 5.
+- Ask your learners the following questions: - 1.
+What do we mean by stigma? - 2.
+Is stigma the same as discrimination? - 3.
+How did stigma and discrimination against people with HIV develop? - 4.
+What are the possible consequences of stigma related to HIV? - 5.
 Why is it important to reduce stigma and discrimination related to HIV?